Shadow5ec/shadow5ec.github.io/_posts/2024-09-17-hello-world.md

   puts 'Hello, World!'
 end
 ```

-This is example code 2
+This is example code to see how it will work
 ```
 code data here, try and copy it
 ```